-Third, park hopping has resumed in 2021 which we feel will spread the crowds out more than when it wasn’t available.
+Keep in mind, park hopping has resumed which we feel will spread the crowds out more than when it wasn’t available.
 When it’s only 1 park per day for everyone, certain parks are going to be more crowded than others.
 If you happen to choose a park that wasn’t busy that day because everyone was over at, say, Magic Kingdom, you scored.
 Being on the opposite of that however, it the worst.
 So having the park hopper option back should help level out parks starting around 3pm each day.

 Now let’s dive into some of the more specific reasons guests choose to come (or not) and how it impacts crowds..

 Openings like new attractions, lands and debuts of new entertainment like parades, fireworks and shows have always drawn bigger crowds.
 There are so many hard core Disney fans out there that when one of these are happening, they all show up.
 And it’s not just the fans.
 Bloggers, news writers and YouTubers also come to be the first to report or get a video of it.

 In our experience, we think it’s fun to be one of the first but not everyone feels that way.
 We’re willing to deal with massive crowds and long waits to be able to achieve this.
 If you’re just a regular park goer who wants a fun vacation with less crowds, you’ll want to skip these events by either scheduling your trip before or after or avoiding the particular park where it’s happening.